nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-Person at index is not pinned
+Contact at index is not pinned

     * 1b1.
-CONNECTIONS display a message to indicate person is not pinned.
+CONNECTIONS display a message to indicate contact is not pinned.

       Use case end.